 [HISTORY: Adopted by the Board of Trustees of the Village of Chittenango 6-20-1989 by L.L.
 No. 2-1989.
 Amendments noted where applicable.]

-Any person committing an offense against any provision of this chapter shall, upon conviction thereof, be guilty of a violation pursuant to the Penal Law and shall be punishable, for each offense, by a fine of not more than $250 or by imprisonment for not more than 15 days, or both.
+Any person committing an offense against the provisions of this chapter shall be guilty of a violation pursuant to the provision of the Penal Law and, upon conviction thereof, shall be punishable for each offense by a fine of not more than $250 or by imprisonment for not more than 15 days, or both.